 ArcGIS GeoEvent Server enables real-time event-based data streams to be integrated as data sources in your enterprise GIS.
 Event data can be filtered, processed, and sent to multiple destinations, allowing you to connect with virtually any type of streaming data and automatically alert personnel when specified conditions occur, all in real-time.

 GeoEvent Server changes your everyday GIS applications into frontline decision applications, helping you respond faster with increased awareness whenever and wherever change occurs.

 GeoEvent Server is capable of consuming event data from multiple real-time data streams.
 Filters and processors enable analysts to discover and focus on the most interesting events, locations, and thresholds for their operations.

 - Stream (push) event data to your client applications via WebSockets.

-- Direct event data into feature services hosted on ArcGIS Online, Portal for ArcGIS, or ArcGIS Server so that maps you create will represent the most up-to-date information occurring in the real world.
+- Direct event data into feature services hosted on ArcGIS Online or ArcGIS Enterprise so that maps you create will represent the most up-to-date information occurring in the real world.

 - View the latest feature status using any ArcGIS viewer (for example, Operations Dashboard for ArcGIS).

 - Filter GeoEvents using spatial or attribute conditions to focus on the most interesting event data.